waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 1. Delete (modify) patterns/extracts that are wrong
 2. Add new patterns (already doable)
 3. Retraining the model (LSTM or anything) using human-modified patterns as regularization signals (penalize gating function or attention) (Need to extend Murdoch's algorithm to cover attention)

+## Other Ideas

+1. NLP for long documents (DeepTag project reveals most EHR documents are long.
+Most NLP methods are for short sentences) (Long documents can be treated as multi-sentence processing) (Jonathan Berant recently released this paper